uri-library-data-services/iassist-preview/content/blog/data-versus-conventional-wisdom-book-review.md

 draft = "false"
 +++
-**Freakonomics** by Steven Levitt and Stephen Dubner provides an economist\'s analysis of some social issues not normally associated with economics, such as, the causes of crime, the impact of parenting on child development, and the power of information in combating racial discrimination.
-This review identifies four common themes running throughout the book and offers a critical assessment of the strenghts and weaknesses of this book from one data librarian\'s perspective.Following the suggestion of two IASSIST friends, I added **Freakonomics: A Rogue Economist Explores the Hidden Side of Everything** by Steven Levitt and Stephan Dubner to my vacation reading
+**Freakonomics** by Steven Levitt and Stephen Dubner provides an economist's analysis of some social issues not normally associated with economics, such as, the causes of crime, the impact of parenting on child development, and the power of information in combating racial discrimination.
+This review identifies four common themes running throughout the book and offers a critical assessment of the strenghts and weaknesses of this book from one data librarian's perspective.Following the suggestion of two IASSIST friends, I added **Freakonomics: A Rogue Economist Explores the Hidden Side of Everything** by Steven Levitt and Stephan Dubner to my vacation reading